 Eight years later, Jeffers is still making steps toward paying off debt and cautions against running up a balance.
 That advice applies to life after college, too.

-“Just because you get a big-kid job right out of college, and you’re getting paychecks now, it doesn’t mean you can spend, spend, spend,” she says.
+“Just because you get a big-kid job right out of college and you’re getting paychecks now, it doesn’t mean you can spend, spend, spend,” she says.

 If you’re not tracking your finances, you won’t know if you’re running up more debt than you can handle.

 To create your budget, start by listing your monthly income, including income from any jobs you have as well as anything your family provides for you.
-Then, list your monthly expenses such as food, school supplies, gas and car insurance.
+Then, list your monthly expenses like food, school supplies, gas and car insurance.
 To keep yourself motivated, write down a goal.
 Do you want to save up for a purchase, add to your emergency savings or simply stay out of debt?

 Then, consistently track your finances.
-Here are a few ways to do that:
+Here are a few ways to do that.

 - Use a tool that makes you record your expenses, so you’ll be more conscious of your spending.
 Write them in a spiral notebook, an Excel spreadsheet or in your Notes app — whatever you prefer.
 Feinstein Gerstley says budgeting apps and also work well (note that HomeBudget charges).